Garrett P.I.: The Joy House (The Palms)

 The Joy House is a bar and restaurant in the Safety Zone, owned and operated by Morley Dotes.
 Morley's henchmen can often be found working the bar.
 The establishment serves only vegetarian and non-alcoholic fare.
 Morley lives in an apartment suite on the second floor, reached by a set of stairs near the bar; a speaking tube allows the bartender to communicate with him.

 In Petty Pewter Gods, Morley decides to renovate the Joy House, turning it into The Palms, a more upscale establishment that caters to TunFaire's elite.

 The Bledsoe Infirmary

 An imperial charity, the Infirmary is supposed to provide medical care for the indigent population of TunFaire.
 Due to lack of funding, few patients at the Bledsoe receive any medical attention at all.
 The Bledsoe is also the city's insane asylum.
 It has been said that the poor conditions are not as much due to financial problems but the corrupt administration.
 The hospital workers even make money by providing the insane patients for home entertainments.

 The Al-Khar

 The Al-Khar is an old, decrepit building that serves as the main jail in TunFaire.
 It is also the headquarters for the city Watch.

 Karenta

 Karenta is the kingdom in which TunFaire is located.
 Karenta has been at war with another kingdom, Venageta, for over a hundred years.
-Part way through the series, this war will abruptly end, leading to unrest in the city of TunFaire.
+Partway through the series, this war ends in Karentan victory, leading to unrest in the city of TunFaire.